Can a Private Company Issue Stock

 - Some companies allow shareholders to turn in their hard copy certificates and replace them with uncertificated shares.
 However, if a company chooses to skip that step, most DRS software allows companies to track existing certificates using the same system.

 If you need help with a private company issuing stock, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.